 4. Cherry-pick a subset of frames to help stay within the memory budget

-5. Dither used dither.it to constrain to the 64-colour palette
+5. Dither used dither.it with custom palette to constrain to the 64-colour palette

 6. Swap transparency to the magenta colour key and convert to indexed PNG